gaqzi/flight-tower/README.md

 All methods returns the jQuery promise from $.ajax in case you want to add your own callback to the mix.

+#### `.ajax` options

+* `eventName` - the name that ajax will use to distinguish between different requests.
+See events for more details.
+* `many` - whether mulitple simultaneous requests should be allowed to the same URL at once.
+Default is false.

 #### Events